3willows/messages/README.md

 ## TO DO:-

 - [x] Deploy on Github pages
-- [ ] Add explanation of how it works within the webpage.
+- [ ] Add explanation of how it works within the webpage
 - [ ] Add comments within the code
+- [ ] Make mobile friendly

-Source: Colt Steele Modern Javscript Bootcamp.
+Source: Colt Steele Modern Javscript Bootcamp